MaskSR/MaskSR2/index.md

 # MaskSR: Masked Language Model for Full-band Speech Restoration

-This is the demonstration page of the paper "MaskSR: Masked Language Model for Full-band Speech Restoration" with some selected samples generated with the proposed method.
+This is the demonstration page of the paper "MaskSR: Masked Language Model for Full-band Speech Restoration" with some selected samples generated with the proposed method and some other baseline methods.

 ## Info